Cost of Goods Sold – usually a retail industry term

 Total Prime Costs $ZZ,ZZZ

 In the restaurant industry, they use the term ‘Prime Costs’ as a subsection of Cost of Meals Served.
 The Cost of Meals Served actually reflects total variable costs as this industry has one of the highest correlation of variable costs to actual sales.
 These variable costs in the aggregate generally exceed 65% of total costs of operations.
-So it is essential that the Cost of Sales section is built around identifying critical expenditures related to sales.
-I have written an article dedicated to the format and analysis of a restaurant profit and loss statement.
+It is essential that the Cost of Sales section is built around identifying critical expenditures related to sales.
+There are several articles dedicated to the format and analysis of a restaurant profit and loss statement on this website.
 If you want a lot of detail analysis training then I suggest reading: The Restaurant Profit and Loss Statement – Best Format to Use.

 Cost of Departmental Operations